365 days of play: The ultimate review of the Lovevery Play Kits

 Shop this product

-The Spinning Rainbow in this kit is a standout item, encouraging baby to practice sitting up while promoting hand-eye coordination as they spin and reach.
+The Spinning Rainbow in this kit is a standout item, encouraging babies to practice sitting up while promoting hand-eye coordination as they spin and reach.
 After showing him what to do, Theodore quickly copied me by spinning the drum himself and went from doing it on his belly to spinning it while sitting.

 Our son is at the age where he’s comfortable spending time on his stomach so he doesn’t need an incentive as such, however, the Wobbler was great at encouraging his reaching skills and he had great fun batting it about - sometimes a little too vigorously.

-The Play Socks were probably the one toy my baby didn’t have much interest in, simply because he had already discovered his feet by the time we received The Senser box so he wasn’t too bothered.
+The Play Socks were probably the one toy my baby didn’t have much interest in, simply because he had already discovered his feet by the time we received The Senser box, so he wasn’t too bothered.
 It would have been more useful for us to have these socks in an earlier box.

 "The play kits gave my husband and me so much more confidence as first-time parents"